A healthy pumpkin breakfast is within reach. Try one of these five recipes to plan ahead and get this superfood into your diet.

 Pumpkin Has a High Amount of Nutrients

-So, what vitamins and minerals does it have exactly?
+So, what vitamins and minerals are in pumpkin exactly?
 To start with, pumpkin has about 2.7 grams of fiber in a cup.
 This benefit comes from the pumpkin you preserve yourself by cutting it open and removing the flesh, after disposing of the seeds and guts.
 Cook, and then you can either cut it into cubes to add to salads, cut it up for soups and other savory dishes, or turn it into pumpkin puree.

 A cup of pumpkin also contains vitamin C, vitamin E, magnesium, B-6, folate, potassium, niacin, thiamin, phosphorous, riboflavin, potassium, and copper.
 As you can see, it is loaded with nutrients.